-D-CAF6 in-year admissions, available only in school and provided to a parent where the school is able to confirm a place with a parent in certain circumstances.
-Where a parent visits the school, we may invite the parent to complete a D-CAF6 instead of a D-CAF in cases where: a child moves into the area and the parent only intends to apply for a place here and at no other school, and 0 the child does not have an EHCP, and the child has not been Permanently Excluded from a school, and the parent is not in dispute with another person with parental responsibility over residence or school admissions, and we have a confirmed vacancy in the relevant Year Group, This serves as a school application form and allows for children to start here as soon as possible when they are new to the area.
-If the child already has a school place locally, the application must be made on the D-CAF and admission would normally be at the beginning of the next term.
+The D-CAF6 is only available in school and may be provided to a parent where the school can confirm a place with a parent in certain circumstances.
+A parent who visits a school may be invited to complete a D-CAF6 instead of a D-CAF where: a child moves into the area and the parent only intends to apply for a place at no other school, and o the child does not have an EHCP, and the child has not been Permanently Excluded from a school, and the parent is not in dispute with another person with parental responsibility over residence or school admissions, and there is a confirmed vacancy in the relevant Year Group.
+The D-CAF6 serves as a school application form and allows for children to start in school as soon as possible when they are new to the area.
+If the child already has a school place locally, the application must be made on the D-CAF-and admission would normally be at the beginning of the next term.
 A formal decision letter will follow from the Devon Admissions Team.
-D-CAF7 normal round applications to Middle and High schools or others taking one-off intakes into other year groups.
-Compulsory School Children reach compulsory school age and must be in full-time education on the prescribed Age day following their 5th birthday (or on their fifth birthday if it falls on a prescribed day).
+Compulsory School Children reach compulsory school age and must be in full-time education on the prescribed Age (CSA) day following their 5th birthday (or on their fifth birthday if it falls on a prescribed day).
 The prescribed days are 31 August, 31 December and 31 March.
-Children are no longer of compulsory school age when they reach the School Leaving Age; the last Friday in the June of the academic year during which a child has their 16th birthday.
-Parents of summer-born children can request that their child's admission to Reception class Delayed admission is delayed from the September after the fourth birthday to the September after the fifth birthday which is the point at which they are required to be in suitable education.
-The decision rests with the admissions authority for a school and must be made in the best interests of the child.
-Where it is agreed, the parent must then make an application for admission in the appropriate normal round alongside all other applicants.
-As delayed admission children are then out of their chronological year group, parents should make contact with schools in good time before transfers to make a similar request to be admitted to that school out of the chronological year group: for in-year moves or normal round admission to junior schools, secondary school or otherwise.
-The admission authorities for other schools must take into account the child's school history but are not bound by the decision to agree delayed admission previously taken.
-Delayed admission should not be confused with deferred admission which involves putting off admission to the Reception class within the same academic year.
-Deferred admission children remain in their chronological year group.
-Guidance on delayed admission is available from the LA at www.devon.gov.uk/admissions.
-Distance Measurements for school admissions purposes are straight-line from the main entrance to a child's home (the residential building) to the star marker for the school on Devon's measurement Geographical Information System, an electronic mapping system which can be viewed at www.devon.gov.uk/schoolareamaps.
-Documentary Once a place has been offered to a child, we may ask for evidence of identity - usually a evidence short birth certificate.
-This may not be necessary where the child has been on roll at another school in England which can confirm that evidence has been seen at that school.
-We may also request evidence that a child's address is genuine or that the person who made an application for admission was legally permitted to do so.
+Children are no longer of CSA when they reach the School Leaving Age (SLA); the last Friday in the June of the academic year during which a child has their 16th birthday.
+Parents can choose to defer their child's admission to a Reception class from the Deferred admission September after the fourth birthday to the start of the term after the fifth birthday.
+This will be the spring or summer term within the same academic year.
+Deferred admission children remain in their normal year group.
+The offer for a place will be held open for the child where a parent has informed the school.
+The place will not be offered to another child.